-DAY 2: THE MEIJE ORIENTALE ASCENT
+DAY 3: MEIJE ORIENTALE ASCENT

-To reach the peak of the Meije Orientale, the route is mainly on snow and requires good crampon skills.
+To reach the 3,891m peak of the Meije Oriental, the route is mainly on snow and requires good crampon skills.
 A 40° slope of snow and ice, some mixed sections with crampons.
 The final ridge is fairly airy.
-From the summit, the view on the Doigt de Dieu (Finger of God) is incredible as the panorama on the Ecrins massif.
-We return to the refuge for a bite to eat and then back to the valley (1662) via the Tabuchet glacier and the Amieux ridge.
+From the summit, the view on the Doigt de Dieu is incredible and the panorama over the Ecrins massif just breathtaking.
+We return to the refuge for a bite to eat and then to the valley (1662) via the Tabuchet glacier and the Amieux ledge.